 I began my career in health care as a registered nurse (Ryerson, Bachelor of Science in Nursing ’92).
 I then worked in a variety of settings from palliative, to home-care, to post surgical, settling happily at Oakville Trafalgar Memorial Hospital’s labor and delivery unit.
-During my nursing education and even more so once working in the field, I became aware of a conflict between my instincts and parts of conventional medicine.
+During my nursing education and even more so once working in the field, I became aware of a conflict between my instincts and some aspects of conventional/allopathic medicine.

-Conventional medicine clearly excelled in many areas, some of which include; diagnosis, research, surgery, life supportive measures, urgent care and support for the masses.
-However, I noticed that there were areas that could use improvement, such as; preventative care, the use of gentle, safe, natural methods to “get the job done”, helping those with minor symptoms before they became major ones, as well as helping to not just palliate, but reverse chronic illnesses of all sorts.
-I saw that in conventional medicine, symptoms were treated with pharmaceuticals, which typically need to be increased over time, can become addictive and can have side effects that then require other pharmaceuticals to counteract them.
-I was concerned when I observed that when the symptoms were “taken care of” with medication, the underlying condition would often progress undetected until it reared its head later, perhaps decades later in a deeper more serious illness that was now more difficult to treat or reverse.
-This more serious illness would then require more medical attention, medication and intervention and unfortunately entail much more patient suffering.
+I have great appreciation for conventional medicine.
+For starters it has saved my life and that of many of my loved ones on numerous occasions.
+Conventional medicine clearly excels in many areas, some of which include; diagnosis, research, surgery, life supportive measures, urgent care, palliative care, and support for the masses.
+However, it was also clear to me that there were areas that were not in their strong suits, such as; preventative care, the use of gentle, safe, natural methods to “get the job done”, helping those with minor symptoms before they became major ones, as well as helping to not just palliate, but reverse chronic illnesses of all sorts.
+I watched as symptoms were treated with pharmaceuticals, which typically needed to be increased gradually over time, that people often became reliant on them and that most drugs had unpleasant side effects, were often quite toxic and could even be life threatening, some of which required other pharmaceuticals to counteract them.
+I was concerned when I observed that in many illnesses, when the symptoms were “taken care of” with medication, the underlying condition would often progress undetected until it reared its head later, perhaps decades later in a deeper more serious illness that was now more difficult to treat or reverse.
+This more serious illness would then require more medical resources; attention, medication, interventions and unfortunately entail much more patient suffering.

 After completing this internationally accredited and highly acclaimed program, passing the external Naturopathic Physicians Licensing Examinations and provincial examinations in 1999, I became and continue to be a registered and fully licensed Naturopathic Doctor with the College of Naturopaths of Ontario.
 I am also a member of The Canadian Association of Naturopathic Doctors, Ontario Association of Naturopathic Doctors (OAND), and a non-practicing member of the College of Nurses of Ontario.
 I am also a certified Wilsons Temperature Syndrome practitioner for Women’s Health and thyroid disorders.
 I continually enhance my qualifications and understanding in this ever-growing field, through the CCNM and OAND’s continuing education programs, The Academy of International Bioenergetic Sciences, The Bowen Institute, The Bowen Therapy Academy of Australia, L’Académie Internationale des Méthods Thérapeutiques Contemporaines, The International Society of Homotoxicology and the Association for the Advancement of Restorative Medicine, the Halton Centre for Cognitive Therapy and Stress Reduction and The Centre for Mindfulness Studies in Toronto to name but a few.